mamaniaharsh7/Portfolio_Projects/2. Covid Analysis/README.md

 <br/>

 > The Data that I've pulled from the forementioned [source](https://ourworldindata.org/covid-deaths) consists of 1,10,000+ records from '01-01-2020' to '03-09-2021' spanning across all the continents and countries, with fields like date, population, cases, deaths, vaccinations, etc.
-> In the Dataset, for some countries the number of confirmed deaths is much lower than the true number of deaths.
+> In the Dataset, for some countries the number of confirmed deaths is a bit lower than the true number of deaths.
 This is because of limited testing and challenges in the attribution of the cause of death.
 <br/>

 > With new statistical records being set on an almost weekly basis, the statistics I've presented in this project are just the tip of the iceberg.
-I encourage you to visit the [websites](https://ourworldindata.org/covid-deaths), where you’ll can find a wealth of data and high-quality information.
+I encourage you to visit the [website](https://ourworldindata.org/covid-deaths), where you’ll find a wealth of high-quality data and information.

 <br/>
 <br/>